chigby/mtg/README.md

 $ mtg --type=goblin --rarity=m
 ```

-Searched can be limited to sets, blocks, or formats using the full
+Searches can be limited to sets, blocks, or formats using the full
 name of the set or an abbreviation, e.g. all alternate win conditions
 not from unhinged or unglued: